letigsainz/Spotify-Discover-v2/README.md

 ## Getting Started

 Make sure you have Python3 installed.
+This project uses version 3.13.

 [Register](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) your application with ``http://127.0.0.1:5000/callback`` as the redirect URI to obtain a client ID and secret.